gabrielfrancisa/Create-resources-in-Azure-Cosmos-DB-for-NoSQL-using-.NET/README.md

 2. If you already have a resource group you want to use, proceed to the next step.
 3. Replace myResourceGroup with a name you want to use for the resource group.
 You can replace eastus with a region near you if needed.

-In this Cloudslice, we created a resource group (myResourceGrouplod55337464).
+This Cloudslice, we created a resource group (myResourceGrouplod55337464).

 ## Bash command
 >>> az group create --location eastus --name myResourceGroup